SkylerDooley/SoftEngProject/README.md

 After this project was graded, the AWS resources that we used were removed to prevent the linked accounts from getting charged in the future.
 A short video of the implementation is linked in the projectDescription.zip folder to display the working application before it was removed from AWS.

+The URL linked to this project is to the AWS hosted site which will no longer work once the resources are removed.

 ----------------------------------------------------
 Notes for Users: